notBroman/secret-agent/README.md

 # Running the things

-1. Go into the server and start it using `./gradlew`
+1. Go into the server and start it using `gradle`
-2. Go into the agent and start it using `./gradlew`
+2. Go into the agent and start it using `gradle`

 # Deveopment